-(18) Individual Directed Goods and Services
+(17)(18) Individual Directed Goods and Services

-(a) Individual Directed Goods and Services are services, equipment or supplies not otherwise provided through this waiver or through the Medicaid State Plan that address an identified need in the service plan (including improving and maintaining the participant's opportunities for full membership in the community and meet the following requirements: the item or service would decrease the need for other Medicaid service; and/or promote inclusion in the community; and/or increase the participant's safety in the home environment; the item or service is not illegal or otherwise prohibited by Federal and State statutes and regulations, and the participant does not have the funds to purchase the item or service or the item or service is not available through another source.
+(a) Individual Directed Goods and Services are services, equipment or supplies not otherwise provided through the LAH this Wwaiver or through the Medicaid State Plan that address an identified need in the service plan (including improving and maintaining the waiver recipient's participant's opportunities for full membership in the community and meet the following requirements: the item or service would decrease the need for other Medicaid service; and/or promote inclusion in the community; and/or increase the waiver recipient's participant's safety in the home environment; the item or service is not illegal or otherwise prohibited by Federal and State statutes and regulations, and the waiver recipient participant does not have the funds to purchase the item or service or the item or service is not available through another source.

-(b) The limit on the amount of Goods and Services that can be purchased is determined individually based on the balance of the individual's saving account at the time of the request which is maintained by the Financial Management Services Agency, but not to exceed \$1000 annually.
+(b) The limit on the amount of Goods and Services that can be purchased is determined individually based on the balance of the waiver recipient's individual's saving account at the time of the request which is maintained by the Financial Management Services Agency, but not to exceed \$10,000 annually.

-(19) Assistance in Community Integration
+(18)(19) Assistance in Community Integration Services

-(a) The Assistance in Community Integration service enables waiver participants to maintain their own housing as set forth in the participant's approved plan of care (POC).
-Services must be provided in the home or a community setting.
-The service includes the following components:

-1. Conducting a community integration assessment identifying the participant's preferences related to housing and needs for support to maintain community integration.

-2. Assisting participant with finding and securing housing as needed.
-This may include arranging for or providing transportation.

-3. Assisting participant in securing supporting documents/records, completing/submitting applicants, securing deposits, and locating furnishings.

-4. Developing an individualized community integration plan based upon the assessment as part of the overall Person Centered Plan.
-Identify and establish short and long-term measurable goal(s), and establish how goals will be achieved and how concerns will be addressed.

-5. Participating in Person-Centered plan meetings at re-determination and/or revision plan meetings as needed.

-6. Providing supports and interventions per the Person-Centered Plan (individualized community integration portion).
-Identify any additional supports or services needed outside the scope of Community Integration services and address among the team.

-7. Supports to assist the individual in communicating with the landlord and/or property manager regarding the participant's disability (if authorized and appropriate), detailing accommodations needed, and addressing components of emergency procedures involving the landlord and/or property manager.

-8. Assistance in Community Integration will provide supports to preserve the most independent living arrangement and/or assist the individual in locating the most integrated option appropriate to the individual.
+- (a) The Assistance in Community Integration Sservice enables waiver recipients participants to maintain their own housing as set forth in the waiver recipient's participant's approved plan of care.
+(POC).
+Assistance in Community Integration Services must be provided in the home or a community setting.
+Assistance in Community Integration The Sservice includes the following components: - 1.
+Conducting a community integration assessment identifying the waiver recipient's participant's preferences related to housing and needs for support to maintain community integration. - 2.
+Assisting waiver recipient participant with finding and securing housing as needed.
+This may include arranging for or providing transportation. - 3.
+Assisting waiver recipient participant in securing supporting documents/records, completing/submitting applicants, securing deposits, and locating furnishings. - 4.
+Developing an individualized community integration plan based upon the assessment as part of the overall Person_Centered Plan.
+Identify and establish short and long-term measurable goal(s), and establish how goals will be achieved and how concerns will be addressed. - 5.
+Participating in waiver recipients Person-Centered Pplan meetings at redetermination and/or revision plan meetings as needed. - 6.
+Providing supports and interventions per the waiver recipient's Person-Centered Plan (individualized community integration portion).
+Identify any additional supports or services needed outside the scope of Community Integration services and address among the team. - 7.
+Supports to assist the waiver recipient individual in communicating with the landlord and/or property manager regarding the waiver recipient's participant's disability (if authorized and appropriate), detailing accommodations needed, and addressing components of emergency procedures involving the landlord and/or property manager. - 8.
+Assistance in Community Integration Services will provide supports to preserve the most independent living arrangement and/or assist the waiver recipient individual in locating the most integrated option appropriate to the waiver recipient. individual.

-(20) Benefits and Career Counseling
+(19)(20) Benefits and Career Counseling Services